Mariyadubivets/rsschool-cv/cv.md

 - Figma.

 ## About me
 My name is Dubovets Mariya and I am the beginner developer.
 Right now I am learning Front-End at SkillBox courses.
 I have been studying HTML, CSS and working on the project - tourist's company web-site with a lot of hotel's offers.
 I desided to try out for this position because i like learning  and creating something new and Front-End is perfect for this.
+Hope it will be successful.

 ## Code examples (HTML/CSS)
 ```